How to choose study or training for your career

 Research course providers

-Once you know what type of qualification you'd like, you'll have to choose where you'd like to study.
+Once you know what type of qualification you'd like, choose where you'd like to study.

 Education Performance Indicator (EPI) reports can give you information about course providers.

 NZQA has information about what to consider when choosing an education provider.